Jeffrey Lagarias

-Jeffrey Clark Lagarias (born November 16, 1949 in Pittsburgh, Pennsylvania, United States) is a mathematician and professor at the University of Michigan.
+Jeffrey Clark Lagarias (born November 16, 1949, in Pittsburgh, Pennsylvania, United States) is a mathematician and professor at the University of Michigan.

 Education

 While in high school in 1966, Lagarias studied astronomy at the Summer Science Program.

 He completed an S.B. and S.M. in Mathematics at the Massachusetts Institute of Technology in 1972.
 The title of his thesis was "Evaluation of certain character sums".
 He was a Putnam Fellow at MIT in 1970.
 He received his Ph.D. in Mathematics from MIT for his thesis "The 4-part of the class group of a quadratic field", in 1974.
-His advisor for both his masters and Ph.D was Harold Stark.
+His advisor for both his masters and Ph.D. was Harold Stark.

 Career

-In 1975, he joined AT&T Bell Laboratories and eventually became Distinguished Member of Technical Staff.
-Since 1995, he has been a Technology Consultant at AT&T Research Laboratories.
-In 2002, he moved to Michigan to work at the University and settle down with his family.
+In 1974, he joined AT&T Bell Laboratories and eventually became a member of technical staff.
+From 1995 to 2004, he was a Technology Consultant at AT&T Research Laboratories.
+In 2004, he moved to the University of Michigan as a professor of mathematics.

-While his recent work has been in theoretical computer science, his original training was in analytic algebraic number theory.
-He has since worked in many areas, both pure and applied, and considers himself a mathematical generalist.
+Research

+Lagarias originally worked in analytic algebraic number theory.
+His later work has been in theoretical computer science.